gayatrig19/the-quest-adventures-game/README.md

 ### Manual Testing:

 - I tested the site in my local terminal and Code Institute Heroku Terminal.
+- For user testing, I passed the application link to my friends and family and received positive feedback, with some points to fix.

 - Input Validation:

 The application is tested extensively for input validation.
 I have manually tested it by doing
 following:

-- Proceed further with no input or input incorrect character/number for "Are you ready to play the game" prompt.
+1. Proceed further with no input or input incorrect character/number for "Are you ready to play the game" prompt.

     - Response: Receive an error message and prompt "Are you ready to play the game"(yes/no) again.